Lenn106/ifBlocked/README.md

 <details>
   <summary>Extension Utilities</summary>

-You can detect school extensions from a list and create custom handling for each one.
+You can detect school extensions in the browser and create custom handling for each one.
 You can also refer to the 'school' variable (true/false) for broad detection.

 ```javascript
 extensionUtil.check().then(result => {